mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 work? `outF` unwraps one level from `fixedExpr` then `fmap` which we wrote some time ago recurses inside.
 When it gets to the leave which are `Const i`, it converts each to the string.
 Then `f`s level up are called, but they already have their arguments as strings.
-We've eliminated recursion from our functions altogether!
+We have eliminated recursion from our functions altogether!
 The only thing we had to define was what happens to a single element of `ExprF String`.

-We've achieved so much so easily, can we get an integer value for the operation defined by same tree?
+We have achieved so much so easily, can we get an integer value for the operation defined by same tree?
 We just need a simple new algebra:

     getValue :: ExprF Int -> Int